Title

 4. Illumination: bring a headlamp, flashlight, or camp light.
 If relying solely on your mobile device flashlight, be sure to have a way to recharge your device.

 5. First aid: always, always, always have at least a basic first aid kit with supplies that are most likely to be needed for whatever activities you have planned.
 Accidents happen in the safest of environments, so be prepared to handle minor incidences, if they happen.
-Most small first aid kits can be purchased at the local grocery stores, hardware stores, and general stores.

 6. Fire materials: while most locations may have extra wood or pieces of already broken trees for a fire, be sure to at least pack matches or a lighter.
 We recommend that you take a fire starter substance and enough wood for your overnight stay.
 Taking from the surrounding campsite area can be damaging to the habitat of that area.
 Never cut down branches or parts of living trees as this is harmful to the area environment.